TokyoEnigma/Honk/README.md

 # Honk
-A small C project to explore the WinAPI.
+A small C++ project to explore the WinAPI.
 Sets the volume level to 50%, then honks at you.